Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 Admin panel:
 * Add submitted orders (stored in order.json)
+* Pricing does fuck all.
+    * Should have a floor price
+    * a simple text input that applies the logic for pricing so maybe a variable called x which you can input (x * 1.30) + 2
+    * A minimum order price So when user checksout, this price is automatically applied if quote is below
+    * A rush order fee setting

 * Add upload images for categories and products (mapped to new dirs)

 Features:
 * Update for SEO
+* Ensure uses static export (use client)

 ## Troubleshooting